Heading to your college classes soon?

 Modern and Minimal: ULAK Lightweight Casual Backpack

-This last college backpack, from ULAK, has a very cool gray design and a lot of space for storing your laptop or tablet, and books for classes.
-I’d definitely say that it has the most “modern” and minimalistic look of our top choices here.
+This next college backpack, from ULAK, has a very cool gray design and a lot of space for storing your laptop or tablet, and books for classes.
+I’d definitely say that it has the most “modern” and minimalist look of our top choices here.
+That puts the ULAK as one of the more stylish college backpacks on this list.

 The quality of the materials that make up the bag are also top notch.
 It will definitely remain sturdy throughout the long road to graduation and beyond.